sinai-dev/UnityExplorer/README.md

 * Inspect any object with Reflection, set primitive values, etc
 * REPL Console for executing on-the-fly code

-## Credits

-Written by Sinai.

-Credits to ManlyMarco for his [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for the REPL Console and the "Find instances" snippet, and used the same MCS that he uses*.

-<i>* note: I commented out the `SkipVisibilityExt` constructor since it was causing an exception for some reason.</i>

 ## How to install

 This requires [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) to be installed for your game.